Thoughts on the Universal Dependencies proposal for Japanese

 In the modernising era of the late 19th and early 20th centuries, grammatical studies were advanced under the rubric of kokugogaku (国語学), influenced by Western grammar.
 The pioneer in this field was Ōtsuki Fumihiko (大槻文彦 1847-1928), but what are now considered the four main grammarians of kokugogaku were Yamada Yoshio (山田孝雄 1875-1958), Matsushita Saburō (松下三郎 1878-1935), Hashimoto Shinkichi (橋本進吉 1882-1945), and Tokieda Motoki (時枝誠記 1900-1967).
 Each grappled with parts of speech in Japanese, in particular the 'agglutinative morphemes' that are lacking in most European languages.
 Their efforts involved attempts to reconcile the 'words' of Western grammar with the realities of the Japanese language.

 There was by no means unanimity of treatment or terminology among kokugogaku scholars.
 Looking just at verbal endings:

 Hashimoto then divided bunsetsu into 語 go ('words') or 単語 tango ('single words').
 The terms 語 go and 単語 tango do not have a long history in Japanese.
 They appear to have originated among students of Western learning in the late Edo period.
 The earliest recorded use in the sense of 'word' was in the title of a glossary of French published in 1862, although the first mention in dictionaries was not until 1887.
-Hashimoto in this way appropriated the 'word', a concept imported from the West, into his grammatical theory.
+Hashimoto in this way incorporated the 'word', a concept imported from the West, into his grammatical theory.

 Hashimoto captured the agglutinative nature of Japanese by classing 単語 tango into two types: 詞 shi (自立語 jiritsu-go 'autonomous words' or 'free words'), which can form bunsetsu by themselves, and 辞 ji (付属語 fuzoku-go 'dependent words' or 'bound words'), which can only form bunsetsu in combination with 詞 shi.
 To use a fairly simplistic characterisation, a bunsetsu typically consists of a free word (詞 shi) followed by one or more bound words (辞 ji).